 If you want to simplify the process, Real Plans is the ultimate meal planning tool.

-Unlike meal plans that provide static printouts with recipes that may not even sound good to you, Real Plans allows you to login, select your style of eating (Paleo, Traditional, etc.), decide if you want make-ahead and/or super quick meals, eliminate recipes that don’t appeal to you or contain ingredients you want to avoid, and import any favorites you want to put in your rotation.
+No more old school static printouts filled with recipes that may not even interest you.
+Real Plans allows you to pick your style of eating (Paleo, Keto, Whole30, Gluten-Free, etc.), remove ingredients you want to avoid, limit options to what fits your timetable, replace any suggested recipe that doesn’t interest you, and import any favorites you want to add to your rotation.

 Instead of roasting one whole chicken for dinner, roast two.
 Use the second chicken you’ve prepped in advance to make sandwiches, homemade chicken soup, chicken tortilla soup, coconut lime chicken curry soup, chicken salad, lettuce wraps and more.